magnolima/OpenAI-Delphi/README.md

 # OpenAI-Delphi
 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

+2022-03-16 - *Update: now using text-davinci-002 engine*

 This library should wrapper all the API requests.
 All the returning data will be translated into a memory table/dataset for easly of handling.

-We are covering the following requests:
+We are going to cover the following requests:

 1. Engines
 2. Completions